-Academic institutions remain the largest end users, but corporate training and lifelong learning are emerging as high-growth segments.
-Investors are tracking these trends closely, seeking platforms that address both current market needs and future opportunities.
+Education technology trends are also reshaping where value is created.
+While academic institutions remain the largest users, corporate training and lifelong learning are emerging as high-growth segments.
+Investors are paying close attention to platforms that can serve today’s education needs while positioning themselves for future workforce and upskilling demands.

 Investors are drawn to adaptive learning for its potential to disrupt traditional education and training.
 But their expectations are specific and rising.
 Here’s what they want to see: